sedexch/sedexch.github.io/docs/client-container-v6/initial-configuration/initial_configuration_with_certificate.md

-# Initial Configuration With P12-Certificate
+# Case a) Initial Configuration with P12-Certificate

 **The following describes how the initial configuration of a new container installation is done for an existing participant, i.e. if you already have a sedex certificate (P12 file).**